Contents

 What you cut: long descriptions of studies that are only tangentially relevant, historical background that's interesting but not necessary for understanding your argument, methodological details from papers you're citing (you're reviewing the findings, not re-reporting the methodology of every study).

 Every sentence you write should earn its place by contributing to your argument.
-If it's background, it needs to be background your reader genuinely needs.
+If it's background, it needs to be background your reader truly needs.
 If it's evidence, it needs to be evidence that directly supports a claim you're making.

 Time Management for a 10,000-Word Dissertation